louismarcel90/OpsPilot-AI/README.md

 Most AI projects optimize for capability.

-OpsPilot AI optimizes for safety, clarity, and long-term maintainability
+OpsPilot AI optimizes for safety, clarity, and long-term maintainability.